They are the salts of carbonic acid or esters with the group ROC (= O) -O-R ‘.

 Composition of carbonates

-These anionic groups are tightly bound and do not share oxygen atoms with each other.
+These anionic groups are tightly bound and do not share oxygen atoms.

-Triangular carbonate groups are the basic building units of all carbonate minerals and are largely responsible for the particular properties of the class.
+Triangular carbonate groups are the basic building units of all carbonate minerals and are primarily responsible for the particular properties of the class.

 Carbonates are frequently identified using the Acid Effervescence Test.

-The reaction that results in the characteristic effervescent effect, 2H CO 2/3 → H 2 O + CO 2, makes use of the fact that the carbon-oxygen bonds of the CO 3 groups are not as strong as the corresponding carbon.
+The reaction that results in the characteristic effervescent effect, 2H CO 2/3 → H 2 O + CO 2, uses the fact that the carbon-oxygen bonds of the CO 3 groups are not as strong as the corresponding carbon.

 Division of common anhydrous carbonates

-Common anhydrous carbonates are divided into three groups that differ in type of structure:
+Common anhydrous carbonates are divided into three groups that differ in the type of structure:

 The members of the calcite group given in the table share a common type of structure.